 When one of the major cities in your state has been dubbed the nation’s worst “Judicial Hellhole,” it really serves as a wake-up call that reforms are needed NOW.
 The American Tort Reform Association’s most recent “Judicial Hellhole” report listed Philadelphia’s Court of Common Pleas as the No. 1 WORST in the nation for the number of mass tort cases flooding the system – particularly from out-of-state plaintiffs; an overall lack of legal reform that’s allowed trial lawyers to take advantage of loopholes; a pro-plaintiff slant in the Court; and so much more.
 ATRA releases its Judicial Hellholes report each year as a “wake-up call” for government officials to stop unscrupulous trial lawyers from taking advantage of legal loopholes in court systems nationwide.
 The excessive tort costs that plague these systems result in thousands of jobs lost and billions of dollars lost in personal income each year.
 In addition to the Philadelphia Court of Common Pleas, the Pennsylvania Supreme Court was also spotlighted by ATRA this year as a court that should be watched closely by lawmakers due to troubling recent decisions.

 The Philadelphia Court of Common Pleas’ leap from 6th on the “judicial hellholes” list to No. 1 over the last year is due mainly to the sheer number of tort cases that inundate the city’s judicial system and result in high-dollar judgements and settlements from deep pocket defendants.
 Among the most infamous verdicts the court has handed down is the recent, $8 billion verdict against Johnson & Johnson in the case regarding the medication, Risperdal, for which the litigation has grown to nearly 7,000 cases or two-thirds of the court’s inventory.
 In the wake of this egregious ruling – and the fact that 86 percent of new pharmaceutical cases before the Court are from out-of-state – the PA Chamber has stepped up its call for venue reform that would prevent plaintiffs’ attorneys from filing cases in jurisdictions where there is no tie to the plaintiff or defendant.
-The state’s Legislative Budget and Finance Committee is also looking into the venue issue, having recently shared that it will be the focus of a new report that will be released in early 2020.

 In addition to urging lawmakers to support venue reform legislation, the PA Chamber continues to speak in favor of merit selection of appellate judges, among other reforms outlined in our official civil justice policy; and we are actively engaged in the Pennsylvania Coalition for Civil Justice Reform.